Power of Attorney in Connecticut

 "Does the Notary Public have to be present when the witnesses sign the Power of Attorney?"

 In my layman's opinion, absolutely!
 Everyone who signs the Power of Attorney form, whether they are the person granting the powers, notarizing that person's signature, or the witnessing the signature, (or if the form has a place or places for them, the person or people receiving the power(s) ) must all be physically present at the same time in the same place.

 It is my policy to be there from before the first signature until after the last signature.
 That way there can be no question about the PoA having been properly signed and witnessed.

 "Who can notarize a Connecticut Power of Attorney?"
 "Who needs to take the acknowledgement of a Power of Attorney in Connecticut?"

 A Notary Public or an attorney admitted to the Connecticut bar are the people who most often notarize.
 A Connecticut Justice of the Peace is technically allowed to notarize signatures.
 Justices of the Peace do not have the training of an attorney, nor do they have an official seal.
 Most Justices of the Peace are not comfortable doing notarizations, and I can't blame them.
 Passing the Notary Public exam is far more difficult than being appointed a JP!

-For a full list of the offices / titles of people who are allowed to notarize in Connecticut, please consult the Notary Public Handbook or a Connecticut attorney.
+For a full list of the offices / titles of people who are allowed to notarize in Connecticut, please consult the latest Notary Public Manual or a Connecticut attorney.

 "Does a Connecticut Power of Attorney have to have a seal?"